-To reduce our reliance on any one customer or end market, we continue to target new customers and services, including through our efforts to expand our ATS end market (discussed below).
+To reduce our reliance on any one customer or end market, we continue to target new customers and services, including through our efforts to expand our ATS end market.
 As we expand our business and open new sites, we may encounter difficulties that result in higher than expected costs associated with such activities.
 Potential difficulties related to such activities include our ability: to manage growth effectively; to maintain existing business relationships during periods of transition; to anticipate disruptions in our operations that may impact our ability to deliver to customers on time, produce quality products and ensure overall customer satisfaction; and to respond rapidly to changes in customer demand or volumes.
 We may also encounter difficulties in ramping and executing new programs.
 We may require significant investments to support these new programs, including increased working capital requirements, and may generate lower margins or losses during and/or following the ramp period.
 There can be no assurance that our increased investments will benefit us or result in business growth.
 As we pursue opportunities in new markets or technologies, we may encounter challenges due to our limited knowledge or experience in these areas.
 In addition, the success of new business models or programs depends on a number of factors including: understanding the new business or markets; timely and successful product development; market acceptance; the effective management of purchase commitments and inventory levels in line with anticipated demand; the development or acquisition of appropriate intellectual property and capital investments, to the extent required; the availability of materials in adequate quantities and at appropriate costs to meet anticipated demand; and the risk that new offerings may have quality or other defects in the early stages of introduction.
-Any of these factors could prevent us from realizing the anticipated benefits of growth in new markets or technologies, which could materially adversely affect our business and operating results.
-See "Summary of Q2 2017" below for a discussion of our exit from the solar panel manufacturing business.
+Any of these factors could prevent us from realizing the anticipated benefits of growth in new markets or technologies, which could materially adversely a